mpv-player/mpv/DOCS/man/options.rst

     mpv versions did: video and audio are both started immediately even if their start timestamps differ, and then video timing is gradually adjusted if necessary to reach correct synchronization later.

-``--volume-max=<100.0-1000.0>``
-    Set the maximum amplification level in percent (default: 130).
-A value of 130 will allow you to adjust the volume up to about double the normal level.

 ``--audio-file-auto=<no|exact|fuzzy|all>``, ``--no-audio-file-auto``
     Load additional audio files matching the video filename.
 The parameter